BrigitteSprung/100-days-of-code/log.md

 **Today's Progress**: Static Site Generators and Headless CMS - The JAMStack

-**Thoughts** Today was a super lazy day so I just played aorund with youtube tutorials.
+**Thoughts:** Today was a super lazy day so I just played aorund with youtube tutorials.
 I learnt how to create a blog site through Eleventy and Netlify.
 It was a lot simpler to get up and running than I would have expected.
 I want to use what I learnt here to make my own blog site.

 I did another tutorial with Gatsby to see how that generator works.
 It was really nice and now I'm more keen to try develop something.
 I prefer Gatsby, because I get a chance to practice React.